 - When Registry Editor opens, in the left pane navigate to the following path:

 - In the right pane double click the AlreadyRetriedOfflineMode DWORD to open its properties.

 - Change the Value data from 0 to 1 and click OK to save changes.

 - Try to start Steam again.

-Few users claim that they fixed this issue simply by running Steam as administrator.
-To do that, simply locate Steam’s shortcut or .exe file, right click it and choose Run as administrator from the menu.
+Few users claim that they fixed this issue simply by running Steam as an administrator.
+To do that, simply locate Steam’s shortcut or .exe file, right-click it and choose Run as administrator from the menu.